tensorforce/tensorforce/README.md

 Benchmarks
 ----------

-We provide a seperate repository for benchmarking our algorithm implementations in [reinforceio/tensorforce-benchmark](https://github.com/reinforceio/tensorforce-benchmark).
+We provide a seperate repository for benchmarking our algorithm implementations at [reinforceio/tensorforce-benchmark](https://github.com/reinforceio/tensorforce-benchmark).

 Docker containers for benchmarking (CPU and GPU) are available.